superjer/tinyc.games/README.md

 1. Install CMake.
 For example if you have Homebrew, run `brew install cmake`

+2. Install the [Vulkan SDK](https://vulkan.lunarg.com) for macOS (provides MoltenVK, which runs Vulkan on top of Metal)

-2. In the tinyc.games directory, run `cmake . -G Xcode` to generate an Xcode project file
+3. Create a build directory and generate an Xcode project file
+    ```
+    mkdir build
+    cd build
+    cmake .. -G Xcode
+    ```

-3. Open the project file with Xcode
+4. Open the project file with Xcode

+Note: Blocko currently uses geometry shaders, which MoltenVK does not support, so it will not run on Mac.
+The other games should work.

 ## Next?